laurylopes/dbt-airalo/README.md

 # dbt-airalo
-case study transform and give insights for Airalo with dbt
+📚 dbt project to transform and generate semantic layer focused on customer acquisition metrics.